mux-mux/todo-next/README.md

-# ToDo - Your ultimate to do app :fire:
+# ToDo-Next - Your ultimate task manager app :fire:

 Create and manage todos with ease using this modern full-stack application